-L-Glutamine is another one of those buzzwords in the body building and fitness industry, and seems to be highly acclaimed for its ability strip fat and build lean muscle.
-In this post we will take a deeper look at L-Glutamine benefits and side effects, so you can decide for yourself this supplement is right for you.
+L-glutamine is another one of those buzzwords in the fitness industry that seems to be highly acclaimed for its ability strip fat and build lean muscle.
+In this post we will take a deeper look at L-glutamine benefits and side effects, so you can decide for yourself this supplement is right for you.

 WHAT IS L-GLUTAMINE?

-L-Glutamine is an amino acid needed in the body for the biosynthesis of proteins.
-It is the most abundant amino acid in our bloodstream and more than 61% of our skeletal muscle is made up of it 90% of our body’s L-Glutamine is synthesised in our skeletal muscle.
+L-glutamine is an amino acid needed in the body for the biosynthesis of proteins.
+It is the most abundant amino acid in our bloodstream and more than 61% of our skeletal muscle is made up of it, and 90% of our body’s l-glutamine is synthesised in our skeletal muscle.

-However, there can be a problem sometimes with glutamine synthesis in certain individuals such as in the sick or premature babies, making it much herder for these individuals to produce their own.
-In such cases L-Glutamine is an essential amino acid.
+However, there can be a problem sometimes with glutamine synthesis in certain individuals like the sick or premature babies, making it much herder for these individuals to produce their own.
+In such cases l-glutamine is an essential amino acid.

 WHEN WOULD I NEED TO SUPPLEMENT?

 Glutamine is crucial in our bodies, it is essential for providing fuel to our cells in order to make other amino acids and to produce glucose.
-It is especially needed in times of stress, both physical and mental, when it will be burnt up very quickly.
-This is one of the reasons why L-Glutamine is so popular in the fitness industry where people in training are putting constant stress on their muscles and immune system.
+It is especially needed in times of stress, both physical and mental as it will be burnt up very quickly.
+This is one of the reasons why l-glutamine is so popular in the fitness industry, because physical training puts constant stress on the muscles and immune system.

 When intensely training, levels of glutamine are vastly depleted, which decreases overall strength, stamina and recovery time.
 In fact, after an intense session it can take up to 6 days for levels to return to what they should be.

-Studies show that glutamine supplementation can improve the metabolism of protein so it can not only be used for muscle repair and growth, but also minimise breakdown in the first place.
-Helping to prevent the breakdown of muscle is another reason why L-Glutamine is so popular with those in an intense training program, or lifting heavy weights.
+Studies show that glutamine supplementation can improve the metabolism of protein, so it can not only be used for muscle repair and growth, but also minimise breakdown in the first place.
+Helping to prevent the breakdown of muscle is another reason why l-glutamine is so popular with those on an intense training program or lifting heavy weights.

 L-GLUTAMINE AND FAT LOSS

-L-Glutamine is definitely up there as a fat burner because it helps counteract the storage of fat to regulate weight, and also reduces cravings for sugar and alcohol.
+L-glutamine is definitely up there as a fat burner because it helps counteract the storage of fat and so helps to regulate weight – it also reduces cravings for sugar and alcohol.
 During intense exercise it helps with the process of outing fat without losing vital muscle mass, which is very easily done when exercising and is often a side effect of weight loss.

 All this can be negated with a few simple strategies and a proper eating plan which will make sure you are getting all the amino acids you need from your diet, as well as supplementation if needed.

-Please read here my post ‘Building Muscle Whilst burning Fat’ for many more ways to achieve the body you desire.
-There are so many ways in which to achieve this, and L-Glutamine supplements are just a small part of the story.
+Please read here my post ‘Building Muscle Whilst burning Fat’ for more methods on how to achieve the body you desire.
+There are so many ways in which to achieve this and l-glutamine supplements are just a small part of the story.

 EXERCISE AND THE IMMUNE SYSTEM

-An intense workout (especially body building) depletes your stores of Glutamine, and as Glutamine plays such an important role in the immune system this can leave you more sucseptable to catching bugs and other illnesses.
-Who’s noticed getting sick after they know they have overdone it in the gym or running?
+An intense workout (especially body building) depletes your stores of glutamine, and as glutamine plays such an important role in the immune system this can leave you more sucseptable to catching bugs and other illnesses.
+Who’s noticed getting sick after they know they have overdone it in the gym or out running?
 I know I have!
-Pushing your body too far can really have a knock on effect on the immune system, and so it is vital to keep it strong.
+Pushing your body too far can really have a knock on effect on the immune system and so it is vital to keep it strong and healthy.

-This in itself could be a good reason to use L-Glutamine, especially if you do like to push yourself during training, which of course, is something that we need to do in order to get stronger, fitter and leaner.
-It is just a good idea not to take this too far if you want to keep your immune system strong.
+This in itself could be a good reason to use l-glutamine, especially if you do like to push yourself during training, and of course pushing yourself gradually is something that you need to do in order to get stronger, fitter and leaner.
+It’s just a good idea not to take this too far, too quickly if you want to keep your immune system strong.